MinnPost/minnpost-wordpress/README.md

 ## Development setup

 You can run this repository as a local WordPress installation.
 It requires VIP files to work properly.
-The best document to read about this is the one [hosted by VIP Go](https://vip.wordpress.com/documentation/vip-go/local-vip-go-development-environment/).
+The best document to read about this is the one [hosted by WordPress VIP](https://vip.wordpress.com/documentation/vip-go/local-vip-go-development-environment/).

 1. Clone this repository.
 1. If you have access to a backup of the site's database from the host: